franBec/pollitoDev/content/en/blog/2024-02-17-balancing-code-and-life.md

 Even though the pressure of staying relevant and competitive in web development is crucial, it's equally important to recognize the value of balance.

-I'm not expert in "balance", I'm even guilty of everything stated here before.
+I'm not an expert in "balance", I'm actually guilty of everything stated here before.
 But anyways, here are some things you could do to achieve that sweet spot of coping with a motivating and fulfilling career, while preventing overshadowing other life aspects.

-- **Set shorts realistic goals:** We developers have prenty of abandoned personal projects.
-They become abandoned because they don't have a clear definition of done.
+- **Set shorts realistic goals:** We developers have plenty of abandoned personal projects because they don't have a clear definition of done.
 Having realistic goals help to get that feeling of realization.
 - **Define strict working hours and stick to them:** Worktime for me is 2pm to 11pm.
 Before 2pm PC is off.
 As soon as clock hits 11pm, PC is off.
 At 11.05 I'm at bed scrolling through Tik Tok.
 - **Incorporate mindfulness practices such as meditation or breath awareness into your routine:** I don't do this, but my current employer DEVSU has this "active break" 10 minutes spaces where attendees engage into this practices.
 - **Have interests outside work:** Having hobbies or interests outside of work.
 Basically don't make programming your whole personality​.